codedevotional/articles/naming.md

 When you seriously consider function names, it's not uncommon to come up with several candidates that seem equally viable.
 In those cases, break the tie by choosing words that your customers and product team use.
 It reduces mental friction when the vocabulary of your conversations matches the words you see on the screen when writing code.

-Translating person-speak to code-speak is just one more extra cost you'd do best to avoid.
+Translating person-speak to code-speak is just one more bit of mental friction (and extra cost) you'd do best to avoid.
 In this spirit, it can be helpful, especially to newer programmers on your team, to maintain a glossary of terms for your application.

 ## Climb up and down the ladder